lesismal/nbio/README.md

     // MaxLoad represents the max online num, it's set to 10k by default
     MaxLoad: 1024 * 10,

-    // NListener represents the listener goroutine num on *nix, it's set to 1 by default
-    NListener: 1,

     // NPoller represents poller goroutine num, it's set to runtime.NumCPU() by default
     NPoller: runtime.NumCPU(),